 Hydro One has deferred certain retail settlement variance amounts under the provisions of Article 490 of the OEB's Accounting Procedures Handbook.
-The RSVA account tracks the difference between the cost of power purchased from the Independent Electricity System Operator (IESO) and the cost of power recovered from ratepayers.
-The balance as at December 31, 2019, including accrued interest, was approved by the OEB for disposition over a one-year period ending December 31, 2021 as part of Hydro One Networks distribution 2021 annual update rate application.
+The RSVA account tracks the difference between the cost of power purchased from the IESO and the cost of power recovered from ratepayers.
+As part of the JRAP Decision received in November 2022, the OEB approved the disposition of Hydro One networks' distribution business' balance as at December 31, 2020, including accrued interest, over a three-year period ending December 31, 2025.